rieckpil/progmot/content/blog/one-year-course-release.md

 This initial batch of work (roughly 15 lessons each 5-15 min long) kept me busy for three weeks.
 I usually used the morning hours to record 60 - 90 minutes of content.
 In the afternoon, I brainstormed the next lessons and edited the videos once the entire batch was recorded.

-After uploading the outcome of each iteration, I started with the next one.
+After finishing an iteration of usually 1 - 2 modules, I started with the next one.
 I followed the exact same strategy until I had all 8 modules with 127 videos in total recorded.

-If it's bad, you'll figure it out early and can adjust.
-That's way better than procrastinating or trying to get a pixel-perfect lessons that nobody will watch because the topic is not convincing.

 ## The Technical Setup For Recording

-The benefit of this approach is that you can have as a many mispellings and just have to reiterate.

 I've developed the course application and recorded everything on an Ubuntu 20.04 with following tools:

 Recording & Editing:

-- Sound
-- Recording
-- Editing
+- Audacity for sound editing
+- Kazam for audio and screen recording
+- kdenlive for video editing and rendering

 Development:
 - private repository on GitHub